hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 >
 > The system had a pre-processing step where we "clean" each email.
 That is, remove unnecessary information such as formatting, links, images, and other things that aren't needed for AI processing.
 >
-> I tried shifiting that part to GPT-3.5-turbo, a much cheaper model (but less intelligent).
+> I tried shifting that part to GPT-3.5-turbo, a much cheaper model (but less intelligent).
 It did that job just fine, I compared side-by-side with GPT-4 and there was basically no difference.
 So cleaning up an email text was a job sufficiently simple that the cheaper model could do it just as well, for a fraction of the cost.

 A nice side effect of good prompt engineering skills is that you can get a cheap AI model to behave like an expensive one.
 So using a cheaper model might not always mean lower quality results, it might just mean spending some more time on the prompt.